 - After withdrawal is successfully managed during detox, therapeutic efforts to address the deeper causes and maladaptive behaviors that underlie the compulsive misuse of drugs and alcohol comprise the bulk of inpatient or residential rehab.
 In many cases, this phase of recovery involves a combination of numerous counseling sessions, peer support and, when needed, medical care.1 Most inpatient treatment programs tailor treatment to the needs of individual patients, adjusting treatment according to what will help the patient most at any given point of their recovery.

 Holistic programs approach treatment from a whole-body perspective, often incorporating various natural therapies to promote sobriety, contentment, and overall health.
-Gender-specific rehab programs offer care for women or men only.
-Adolescent rehab programs address the unique challenges teens face in recovery, and religious or faith-based rehab programs incorporate various religious philosophies into their treatment models.
+Gender-specific detox centers offer care for women or men only.
+Adolescent rehab programs address the unique challenges teens face in recovery, and religious or faith-based rehab facilities incorporate various religious philosophies into their treatment models.

 Outpatient rehabilitation employs some of the same treatment practices as inpatient care, such as individual therapy, group therapy, support groups, medication-assisted treatment, and life skills workshops.

 Extended Care and Long-Term Rehab